manuel-alvarez/ant-challenge/README.md

 ant-challenge
 =============

-AI Challenge project.
+2011 Fall AI Challenge project (http://ants.aichallenge.org/).
 It's not better approach but an attempt of learning AI basics and practice with python.